Caramelized onions are a delicacy. They take some time to cook, but the buttery, flavorful, almost sweet result is very much worth it.

 - Although the onions are flavorful just as they are, you are welcome to season them.
 I sometimes add a pinch of garlic powder and smoked paprika.
 An advantage of the paprika is that it adds color in addition to a smoky flavor.

-Here's an overview of the steps you'll need to take to make this recipe.
+Here's an overview of the steps needed to make this recipe.
 The detailed instructions are listed in the recipe card below.

+Your first step is to peel the onions, rinse, and dry them.
+Cut them into slices and separate the slices into rings.
 When cutting the onions, you'll want to cut them in half through the root end, then position them with the root end facing you and slice them into ¼-inch slices.

+Heat the butter in a large, deep skillet over medium heat.
+You want the skillet to be deep because this makes it easier to stir the onions without them flying into your stove!
 Tilt the skillet to spread the butter.
-Once the butter starts foaming, you'll want to add the onions in two or three batches, sprinkling salt on each batch and allowing it to slightly soften before adding the next batch.
+Once the butter starts foaming, add the onions in two or three batches, sprinkling salt on each batch and allowing it to slightly soften before adding the next batch.

-Keep cooking the onions, stirring them often.
-If the pan becomes too hot and there are brown bits on its bottom, add a splash of water and use it to deglaze the pan.
+Lower the heat to medium-low.
+Now starts the fun part: you'll cook the onions, stirring often, for about 45 minutes.
+If the pan becomes too hot and there are brown bits on the bottom, add a splash of water and use it to deglaze the pan.
 You can lower the heat to low if this keeps happening.

 After about 45 minutes, you'll be rewarded with gorgeous, silky strands of well-browned onions.
 They will be very flavorful and completely lose their sharpness.
 In fact, they'll be almost sweet.

-Expert Tip
+Recipe Tip

 There's a difference between sauteing onions (browning them) and caramelizing them.
 In both cases, you cook the onions in fat - olive oil or butter.
+But when sauteing them, you can cook them for a shorter time (around 15 minutes) over medium heat.

-When you caramelize them, you cook them for much longer - as long as 45 minutes - over medium-low or even low heat.
+When you caramelize them, you cook them for much longer, as long as 45 minutes, over medium-low or even low heat.
+The results are quite different, as you can see in the image below.

 Recipe FAQs

 I recommend using butter.
-Although oil works, too, the milk solids in butter help with the browning process, similar to the role they play when blackening food.
+Although oil works, the milk solids in butter help with the browning process, similar to the role they play when blackening food.

 I leave the pan uncovered.
 Covering the pan will create steam.
 My goal is to brown the onions, not steam them.